atchudhansg/AWS-Face-Recognition-using-Rekognition/README.md

 ## Overview

 This repository demonstrates the results of an AWS Face Recognition Service built using AWS Rekognition.
-The project leverages a serverless architecture with Amazon S3, AWS Lambda, and DynamoDB to provide a scalable and efficient face recognition solution.
+The project uses a serverless architecture with Amazon S3, AWS Lambda, and DynamoDB to provide a scalable and efficient face recognition solution.

 ---